When Domains Collide: An Activity Theory Exploration of Cross-Disciplinary Collaboration: Discussion and Remarks

 Conceptual clarity is essential for grounding theory-oriented \cite{stol2015theory}, so we used AT as the theoretical lens for our data collection and analysis efforts.
 While AT provided a structure for understanding collaboration frictions, it may have constrained our focus, as some frictions could fall outside the scope of what AT captures.
 However, the validation survey with developers beyond our interview sample revealed no additional friction categories, suggesting our theoretical framing was reasonably comprehensive.

-Regarding the qualitative analysis, no minimum number of interviews is required \cite{fursin2016collective}; the focus is on achieving data saturation \cite{sebele2020saturation}.
-While some research debates the necessity of a certain number of participants for achieving saturation \cite{townsend2013saturation}, prior research suggests that most prevalent themes emerge within the first six interviews \cite{guest2006many}, and \citet{creswell2016qualitative} proposes that a standard range of five to eight participants is sufficient.
+Regarding the qualitative analysis, no fixed number of interviews is required; the focus is on achieving data saturation \cite{sebele2020saturation, saunders2018saturation, caine2016local}.
+While the required sample size remains debated \cite{townsend2013saturation}, prior empirical work shows that many themes often emerge within the first six interviews \cite{guest2006many}.
+Qualitative methodology guidance also notes that some approaches, such as phenomenology, commonly employ small (3-10) samples \cite{creswell2016qualitative}.
 Concerning different perspectives, our study achieved saturation.

 \textbf{Conclusion and Future Work.} In this work, we used AT as an analytical lens to investigate the dynamics of \DISD.
 By learning from both SDEs and DEs, we identified eight expectations that SDEs hold for DEs and six expectations that DEs hold for SDEs.
 When expectations are unmet or contested, frictions arise.
 We identified 21 frequent frictions and understand how they manifest in practice.